 - All new employees will complete initial safeguarding training on induction - Safeguarding training is undertaken by each member of staff at least annually.
-Subsequent updates are shared by the DSL. - Will receive and read annually a copy of Part One and annex B of KCSIE
+Subsequent updates are shared by the DSL. - Will receive and read annually a copy of Part One of KCSIE